ding-lab/somaticwrapper/README.md

 Use Genecode V36 (vep102); Use Bioperl-core for perl envs (see bashrc)

-If you want to run somaticwrapper for hg19 reference, you can git clone the withmutect branch.
+If you want to run somaticwrapper for hg19 reference, you can git clone the v1.1 branch.

 ## Install the third-party software ##